ibm-cloud-docs/containers/cs_at_events.md

 {: summary="The table rows are read from left to right.
 The first column contains the event for the action.
 The second column describes the action."}
 {: caption="Worker node and worker pool events" caption-side="top"}

-## Preview: Events with updated names (tentative)
+## Preview: Events with updated names
 {: #events-new}

 The following events are tentatively renamed, following the deprecation of previous cluster events.
 {: shortdesc}

 These event names are subject to change and provided for informational purposes only.
-The events are sent 15 April 2021, after the deprecation period of the existing events ends.
+The events are sent 16 April 2021, after the deprecation period of the existing events ends.
 {: important}

 ### Updated cluster events